| Document Number: | WG14 N1269 |

 The macro yields a value that can be used to initialize an object of type once_flag.

-The object provides an initial value for objects of type once_flag
+The object provides an initial value for objects of type once_flag.

 · ~mutex